 - Is collaborative as facilitators work together to suggest successful strategies and best practices in assessment research.

 We recognise and implement four main categories of assessment: formative, summative, common and external.

-- Monitors student learning and to provides detailed and ongoing feedback that can be used by facilitators to improve their teaching and by students to improve their learning
+- Monitors student learning and provides detailed and ongoing feedback that can be used by facilitators to improve their teaching and by students to improve their learning.

-- is focused on developing students’ skills, understanding and learning.
+- Is focused on developing students’ skills, conceptual/contextual understanding and learning.

-- helps facilitators meet the unique needs of individual students, because through formative assessment facilitators can discover whether what has been taught has been learned.
+- helps facilitators meet the unique needs of individual students because, through formative assessment, facilitators can discover what has been taught and learned.